 In 1962 he was married.

-Tonpei Hidari is alive and well and very much still in show biz.
+Tonpei Hidari remained active in show biz after appearing in Monkey.
 In fact he was in a celebrity golf tournament/ on TV in May 2003!
-He is regularly on TV.
+He was regularly on TV.

 As well as being on TV he released a single in 1973 called "Tonpei no Hey you Blues" or translated: "Tonpei's Hey you blues".
 He released a later album called "What are humans".

 He also released a single 27 years later called "Ningen te nandaro" or translated: "What are humans?".